Soul Sounds (choir)

 Soul Sounds is a choir based in Colombo, Sri Lanka.
 The choir first came into prominence as the Holy Family Convent Bambalapitiya school Senior choir, when directed by Soundarie David, it won a Sri Lanka Carol Competition in 1996.
-After they participated in the Llangollen Eistedfodd competition in Wales 2004, and subsequently leaving the school, the choir decided to continue singing with a new and independent identity, Soul Sounds.
+After they participated in the Llangollen Eisteddfod competition in Wales 2004, and subsequently leaving the school, the choir decided to continue singing with a new and independent identity, Soul Sounds.

 Competitions

 Soul Sounds participated in the fourth World Choir Games in Xiamen, China winning two silver medals.
 In 2008, in competition for the second time, they won three gold medals at the fifth Games in Graz, Austria.

 Recordings

 The choir was invited to provide a choral contribution to a CD done in the UK by the UK Disasters Emergency Committee after the Asian tsunami of December 26, 2004.
 Three other compact discs have been released, entitled Soul of the Season (2005), Soul Sounds in Australia (2007) and Soul Sounds in USA (2010).